-- Checks lesson content It raises learners' awareness/checks they know what they have just done and what they have learnt from it - Different opinions It is a good idea for learners to share their opinions about a lesson with their peers as this can help them to recognise that others may have different opinions/that the teacher has to make decisions about the content of a course which suit the majority of the learners (even if an individual does not find a particular focus or activity or language area useful) - Time It allows learners time to formulate their opinions so that their feedback is focused - Immediate recall Feedback at the end of the lesson means that the lesson/how they feel is still fresh in the learners' minds - Teacher reflection time It allows time for the teacher to reflect before acting on the feedback - Honesty The feedback is written/anonymous and so it may be more honest - Enjoyment It's important to focus on enjoyment in learning as well as usefulness (because the combination of the two make learning more effective) - Stages 1-5 provide a concrete task/framework to focus the learners' feedback - Stage 4 provides the opportunity for speaking practice - Stage 6 helps the teacher to prioritise and show their learners their commitment to taking their views on board and aim to meet their needs
+- Checks lesson content It raises learners' awareness/checks they know what they have just done and what they have learned from it - Different opinions It is a good idea for learners to share their opinions about a lesson with their peers as this can help them to recognise that others may have different opinions/that the teacher has to make decisions about the content of a course which suit the majority of the learners (even if an individual does not find a particular focus or activity or language area useful) - Time It allows learners time to formulate their opinions so that their feedback is focused - Immediate recall Feedback at the end of the lesson means that the lesson/how they feel is still fresh in the learners' minds - Teacher reflection time It allows time for the teacher to reflect before acting on the feedback - Honesty The feedback is written/anonymous and so it may be more honest - Enjoyment It's important to focus on enjoyment in learning as well as usefulness (because the combination of the two makes learning more effective) - Stages 1-5 provide a concrete task/framework to focus the learners' feedback - Stage 4 provides the opportunity for speaking practice b.
+What reasons are there against obtaining feedback from students?

+Stage 6 helps the teacher to prioritise and show their learners their commitment to taking their views on board and aim to meet their needs